Gravitational wave signature of proto-neutron star convection: I. MHD numerical simulations: Results

 \subsection{A signature of the strong field dynamo}

 As discussed in Section~\ref{s:representative}, a strong GW component at low frequency appears in the fast rotating models when the strong field dynamo sets in (see Figs.~\ref{f:spectrogram} and \ref{f:spectrogram309}).
-It is striking that, in a subset of our simulations, we observe a pattern with increasing frequency in time-coincidence with the increasing strength of the axisymmetric toroidal magnetic field (Fig.~\ref{f:spectrogram309}).
+It is striking that, in a subset of our simulations, we observe a pattern with increasing frequency in time-coincidence with the increasing strength of the axisymmetric toroidal magnetic field, as we can see in Fig.~\ref{f:spectrogram309}.
+Figure~\ref{f:snap} displays for the same models snapshots of the non-axisymmetric density fluctuations and the radial component of velocity and magnetic fields, taken at the end of the first plateau ($t\sim\SI{1.0}{s}$) and in the strong field regime ($t\sim\SI{2.8}{s}$) where they become characterized by a strong $m=1$ pattern.
 We therefore hypothesize that the low frequency excess is a consequence of the strong azimuthal magnetic field characteristic of the strong field dynamo branch \citep{Raynaud2020}.
 As shown in the previous section, the GW spectra of fast rotating modes contain a number of inertial modes.
 It may therefore seem natural to seek an explanation for the low frequency component in a modification of inertial modes by the azimuthal magnetic field \citep{Hide1966,Malkus1967,Morsink2002}.

 \citet{Hide1966} developed a simple analytical model of Rossby waves in a spherical shell in the presence of magnetic field.
 They obtained the following dispersion relation for the wave frequency in the rotating frame: